[Wilson takes off his hat and crushes a beer can against his forehead]

 Sometimes it's a macho thing, and sometimes it's Played for Laughs.
 The most frequent variation involves the can being full, with resulting cranial trauma.

 In Real Life this could result in a concussion if you slam the thing against your head (as opposed to placing it there and applying steady pressure).
 Using a full can is especially not recommended.
-It should also be noted that the ability to smash a can against one's forehead is not as impressive of a feat as it used to be due to the fact that modern beverage cans are made of thinner aluminum than vintage beverage cans.
+It should also be noted that the ability to smash a can against one's forehead is not as impressive of a feat as it used to be, because modern beverage cans are made of thinner aluminum than vintage beverage cans.

 Contrast I'm Crushing Your Head.